prithvi429/AI-Job-Application-Agent/README.md

 # CV Analyzer & Cover Letter Generator

-This project is a web-based application that helps users analyze their CVs, search for jobs, and generate tailored cover letters.
-It provides an intuitive interface for uploading CVs, entering job-related details, and running various tasks using an AI-powered agent.
+AI Job Application Agent is an intelligent tool designed to streamline and automate the job application process.
+This project leverages artificial intelligence to help users apply for jobs quickly and efficiently.
+It assists in generating tailored resumes, cover letters, and matching job descriptions with the best-suited roles, all in one place.

 ## Features
 - **Upload CV**: Upload your CV in PDF format.